 - Data Explorer Quick Start Guide: Monitor Today’s Contact Volumes and Recordings—Build reports that help you keep track of contacts coming in today

-- Data Explorer Quick Start Guide: Build a Speech Analytics Report—Create a report on phrase hits from the past week, broken down by agent
+- Data Explorer Quick Start Guide: Build a Report on Analytics Phrase Hits by Agent—Create a report on phrase hits from the past week, broken down by agent

 For intermediate users

 - Data Explorer : Filter Reports on Your Dashboard—Reduce the list of reports you need to wade through by adding interactive filters

 - Data Explorer : Customize a Report’s Appearance—Make your reports more useful by changing how they look

 - Data Explorer: Create a Drill-Through Dashboard—Start with the big picture and dig into the details